 Simple Solution: Adding some simple titles and labels makes the spreadsheet much more understandable, as the version below shows.
 Now can you answer any of the analysis questions?

-It is still not really easy to read the numbers in columns F & G, and you can't tell if theentries are calculated or typed in.
+It is still not really easy to read the numbers in columns F and G, and you can't tell if theentries are calculated or typed in.

 Even Better Solution: Some formatting and expanded labels and titles will help even more, as the next illustration shows.
 Can you answer the analysis questions?

 Now you can see that theis a calculated value using the and .
-Moving the over puts the values used in the formula next to each other, which makes it easier to see where the comes from - and why some paychecks are bigger than others.
+Moving the over next to the Pay Rate puts the values used in the formula next to each other, which makes it easier to see where the comes from - and why some paychecks are bigger than others.